 If you are interested, please send a cover letter/letter of interest, résumé, transcript (unofficial is acceptable), writing sample (less than 5 pages) and 2 letters of recommendation (emails from recommenders are acceptable) detailing the personal attributes that make you a well-rounded and qualified applicant.

 If class credit is available through your academic program or stipends through your school, we will gladly comply with the necessary supervision/reporting requirements.
 We do not split summers for 2L students.
 The internship is a minimum 10 weeks with a suggested 12 weeks.
 First year students are encouraged to stay 9 weeks as you will rotate through different teams/divisions.
 The deadline for fall has passed, but if you would like to intern for the spring please submit the items listed above by November 1st, 2019.
-Internship spots are available for fall and spring semesters, but they are on a much more limited basis.
+Internship spots are available for fall and spring semesters on a much more limited basis, and summer internship details will be released in the coming weeks.
 This internship is unpaid.

 If you have any questions or would like to submit an application, please feel free to email DAInternInquiry@jis.nashville.org